Hyle-org/devhub-hyle/docs/quickstart/your-first-smart-contract.md

 ```

 !!! note
     In this example, we do not verify the identity of the person who initiates the transaction.
-We use `.simple_token` as a suffix for the "from" and "to" transfer fields.
-Usually, we'd use the identity scheme as the suffix. **More information about identity management will be added to the documentation in January 2025.**
+We use `.simple_token` as a suffix for the "from" and "to" transfer fields, but the correct identity scheme should be used in production.

 See your contract's state digest at: `https://hyleou.hyle.eu/contract/$CONTRACT_NAME`.

 See your transaction on Hylé's explorer: `https://hyleou.hyle.eu/tx/$TX_HASH`.

-## Detailed information

-### Development mode
+## Development mode

-We recommend activating [dev-mode](https://dev.risczero.com/api/generating-proofs/dev-mode) during your early development phase for faster iteration upon code changes with `-e RISC0_DEV_MODE=1`.

-You may also want to get insights into the execution statistics of your project: add the environment variable `RUST_LOG="[executor]=info"` before running your project.
+For faster iteration during development, enable [dev-mode](https://dev.risczero.com/api/generating-proofs/dev-mode): `-e RISC0_DEV_MODE=1`.

+To get execution statistics, set: `RUST_LOG="[executor]=info"` as an environment variable.

-The full command to run your project in development mode while getting execution statistics is:
+To run your project in development mode with logs:

 ```bash
 RUST_LOG="[executor]=info" RISC0_DEV_MODE=1 cargo run
 ```

-### Annotated code snippets
+## Annotated code snippets

 Find the full annotated code in [our examples repository](https://github.com/Hyle-org/examples/blob/main/simple-token/host/src/main.rs).

-These code snippets show you what your code could look like when writing your own smart contracts.
+Below are key snippets explaining contract registration, blob transactions, and proofs.

-#### Registering the contract
+### Registering the contract

 Set up information about your contract.
 To register the contract, you'll need: